Graveyard Tour — Shiloh Lutheran Church

 Bette’s final resting place at The Old Cemetery seems quite fitting.
 Having grown up as a Moravian — and remaining a Moravian at heart — Bette played an important role in preserving the history of The Old Cemetery near Shiloh Lutheran Church, whose early spiritual life was shaped by Moravians.

-Audio: The Old Cemetery | Shiloh Lutheran Church Recording (MP3, 5 MIN.)
+AUDIO: The Old Cemetery Tour RECORDING (MP3, 5 MIN.)

 If you enjoyed this article, you might also enjoy reading about the other local historic graveyards featured on this website.